 Students will develop key competencies in quantitative research and the fundamentals of public policy through 8 courses, including a required course on diversity.

-2-SUBSTANTIVE POLICY AREA (9 credits)
+2-COMPLEMENTARY POLICY AREA (9 credits)

 3-POLICY SEMINAR (3 credits)